 6. It should be noted how the large variety of services provided under the paradigm of the seamless GDPFS, going beyond weather and climate services, are not properly reflected under the name “Regional Specialized Meteorological Centres” (RSMCs) while acknowledging it has been familiar for a long time as a generic name of Centres providing valuable GDPFS products and services.

-[Japan]

 DRAFT RESOLUTION